rledford/qproc-mongo/README.md

 ### Search

-When the `searchKey` is detected, the `req.qproc` filter will contain an `$or` list where each element is a `field` mapped to the provided a regular expression.
+When the `searchKey` is detected, the `req.qproc` filter will contain an `$or` list where each element is a `field` mapped to the provided regular expression.
 Only `String` fields are allowed to have a regex operator used on them.

 ```js
 {